hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol08.md

   A. After four unsuccessful log in attempts, the line is blocked for 100 seconds and only permit IP addresses A are permitted in ACL 60<br>
   B. After four unsuccessful log in attempts, the line is blocked for 60 seconds and only permit IP addresses C are permitted in ACL 100<br>
-  C. If four log<br> in attempts fail in 100 seconds, wait for 60 seconds to next log in prompt
+  C. If four login attempts fail in 100 seconds, wait for 60 seconds to next log in prompt<br>
-  D. If four fail<br>ures occur in 60 seconds, the router goes to quiet mode for 100 seconds
+  D. If four failures occur in 60 seconds, the router goes to quiet mode for 100 seconds<br>

   Answer: D